 The best boxers in the world all jump rope.
 Not all training traditions remain because of merit.
 However, jumping rope seems to be a boxing training tradition that has stood the test of time for a good reason.

-Boxer’s jump rope to not only improve their footwork around the ring, but to develop aerobic endurance along with reactive strength ability.
-Jumping rope is a low level, plyometric activity that can be performed for long durations and high frequencies.
+Boxer’s jump rope not only to improve their footwork around the ring but to develop aerobic endurance along with reactive strength ability.
+Jumping rope is a low-level plyometric activity that can be performed for long durations and high frequencies.

 Boxers have been jumping rope for decades.
 But do you really need to jump rope to be a great boxer?